laravel/docs/sanctum.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Sanctum](https://github.com/laravel/sanctum) provides a featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token based APIs.
+[Laravel Sanctum](https://github.com/laravel/sanctum) provides a featherweight authentication system for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
 Sanctum allows each user of your application to generate multiple API tokens for their account.
-These tokens may be granted abilities / scopes which specify which actions the tokens are allowed to perform.
+These tokens may be granted abilities / scopes that specify which actions the tokens are allowed to perform.

 <a name="how-it-works"></a>
 ### How it Works